acgc99/Godot-AppComponents/README.md

 # App Components

 This add-on is a collection of nodes for GUI design.
-They are intended to be the building blocks for you app, not the final widgets.
+They are intended to be the building blocks for you app and with them you can build the final widgets as scenes.

 With these components you design widgets as independent scenes, that are then attached to the pages/screens of your app.
 At the [Project Showcase](#projectshowcase) you will find a navigation drawer and pop-up example.